julianmak/pyCDFTOOLS/README.md

 # pyCDFTOOLS

-My adaptations [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) for Python use but using the [xgcm](https://github.com/xgcm) formalism via [xnemogcm](https://github.com/rcaneill/xnemogcm), with some attempt to mirror the functionality and coding structure of CDFTOOLS; this is really more of a wrapper on top of xnemogcm.
-The main reason for doing this is because I don't like doing analysis through Fortran...
+My adaptations [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) for Python analysing NEMO data, but using the [xgcm](https://github.com/xgcm) formalism via [xnemogcm](https://github.com/rcaneill/xnemogcm), with some attempt to mirror the functionality and coding structure of CDFTOOLS; this really is just a wrapper on top of xnemogcm.
+The main reason for doing this is because I don't like doing analysis through Fortran... but of course the extra functionality with DASK (chunking and parallelism) is very desirable for larger dataset analysis.

 This is split out from whatever is in my other [NEMO repository](https://github.com/julianmak/NEMO-related/tree/master), which is a Fortran-like way of writing things.
+Those won't be updated anymore.

 ## To do: